Idyllic

 Keyboard Enthusiast Based in Brisbane, Australia.

-Diamond Polished Switches
+Diamond Polished Cherry MX Switches

 Why do I Diamond Polish and Keep Switches Mated?